ferdousaofficial/nikeClone-nextjs/README.md

     <img src="public/images/nextjs-13-template-thumnail.png" alt="Logo" width="100%">
 </div>

-# SneakStreet - Front-End Sneaker Marketplace
+# Nike Clone - Powered by Next Js & Tailwind CSS

-SneakStreet is a dynamic front-end e-commerce platform designed for sneaker enthusiasts.
-Crafted with Next.js, TypeScript, Tailwind CSS, and powered by Framer Motion for animations and parallax effects, this project offers an immersive web development experience.
+This is my personal take on a Nike-inspired project.
+I've added my own style and customized it for my portfolio.

-## Key Features for Developers
+## Key Features

 - **Next.js**: Utilize the power of Next.js for server-side rendering, routing, and optimized performance.
 - **TypeScript**: Enhance code quality and maintainability with static typing.